Uruguay issues travel warning against Albuquerque, Detroit

 ALBUQUERQUE, N.M. — Uruguay issued a warning to its citizens early this week about traveling to the U.S. after two mass shootings killed more than 30 people.

-The Latin American country also cited three cities citizens should avoid: Albuquerque, New Mexico; Detroit and Baltimore, Maryland.
+The Latin American country also cited three cities citizens should avoid: Albuquerque, Detroit and Baltimore.

 Uruguay’s Foreign Ministry said in a statement that the three cities are among the 20 most dangerous in the world and cited CEOWORLD magazine at its source.